kubernetes/enhancements/keps/sig-cli/2953-kustomize-plugin-graduation/README.md

 **Plugins from a compiled-in trusted catalog**

 Optionally, it should be possible for a user to compile a bespoke distribution of Kustomize that embeds a trusted catalog, such that the plugins it references can be used without any additional flags on the end user's part.
 The target persona for this scenario is a platform maintainer at a large organization that distributes its own Kustomize internally.
 This approach could also be used in the future to extract Kustomize built-ins to plugins to reduce compiled in dependencies while minimizing UX impact.

+Optionally, it should be possible for this custom-compiled distribution of Kustomize to disable the addition of trusted catalogs at runtime.
+When this is done, only plugins from the embedded trusted catalog can be used, and attempts to add more via the flag will print an error message.
+This option is intended for situations where the user crafting the Kustomize invocation and the user controlling the invocation environment are separate, such as a hosted GitOps platform.
+For example, an ArgoCD instance could include a version of Kustomize that automatically trusts the plugins its operator has pre-installed alongside Kustomize, and those plugins only.

 **Plugins NOT in a trusted catalog**